uswds/uswds-site/pages/performance/how.md

 ##### What you’ll need:

-- A continuous integration server or service, which is able to run your site’s build at certain points during code changes
+- A continuous integration server or service, which is able to run your site’s build at certain points during code changes.
+Some example free services include [CircleCI](https://circleci.com/) or [Travis CI](https://travis-ci.org/)
 - A build process that can run your website in a local, real or test environment, so that it can be visited at a localhost or staging URL
 - The ability to add new tools to be run during your continuous integration build